punkish/zlogger/README.md

         dir: 'path/to/logdir'
     });
     ```

 3. log away
     ```js
     log.loglevel();
     log.info('foo');
-    log.info('hello… ', 'start');
+    log.info('hello… \n', 'start');
-    log.info('done', 'end');
+    log.info('done\n', 'end');
     log.warn('oops');
     log.error('uh oh!');
     ```
-    The optional 'start' and 'end' position flags output the log message on the same line.
+    The optional 'start' and 'end' position flags output the log message on the same line (in this case, you have to add the `\n` newline explicitly).
 In the example shown above, the output will be
     ```log
     log level is INFO
     2022-02-28 20:09:15.240 MAIN — INFO: foo